MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ## Publish the line validation policy

+To publish the line validation policy, follow these steps.

 1. Go to the order line validation policy you created.
 You should be on this screen already if you followed the above steps.
 1. Select **Publish**.

 ## Create simple fulfillment assignment policy

+To create a simple fulfillment assignment policy, follow these steps.

 1. Go to **Orchestration \> Policies** and select **New**.
 1. For **Policy Name**, enter "Simple fulfillment assignment policy".